Contents

 Chart 1 — FY 2024-25 full-year current account

 Goods deficit far exceeds the services surplus, but remittances close most of the remaining gap.
-Net CAD: −$23.3B (0.6% of GDP).
+Net Current Account Deficit: −$23.3B (0.6% of GDP).

 Drag on balance Boost to balance Net total